Free Consultation833-607-9438

 Active vs. Passive RFID Tags

-Property managers will typically encounter two types of RFID tags.
+Property managers will encounter two types of RFID tags.

-• Passive tags do not have their own power source and work at close range, such as tapping a fob or card near a reader.
-They are cost-effective and commonly used for pedestrian access.
+• Passive tags don’t have their own power source and work at close range, such as tapping a fob or key card near a reader.
+They’re cost-effective and commonly used for pedestrian access.

 • Active tags contain a small battery and transmit over a longer range, making them ideal for hands-free vehicle entry in higher-traffic environments.